 In this era of craft spirits and, yes, even lawsuits about the hand-craftedness of craft spirits, it’s unlikely somebody would plunk a bottle of tequila in front of you, point at the worm floating around on the bottom, and challenge you to eat it.

+As we mentioned, a tequila worm isn’t actually a tequila worm.
 The worm we’re all thinking of actually belongs in a bottle of mezcal, tequila’s huskier, smokier cousin (tequila has to be at least 51% Blue Agave, but mezcal can be made from any variety of maguey succulents, the heart charred before distillation).
 And even then, the worm wasn’t a traditional aspect of mezcal production, even though to this day, some misinformation endures about the virility and hallucinations you’ll supposedly get as a reward for your worm-eating bravery.

 The worm itself is actually a moth larvae called a gusano de maguey—since it feeds off of the maguey plant.
 If they weren’t being drowned in booze, each of these little guys would actually turn into a night butterfly called the Mariposa.
 And believe it or not, gusano de maguey are eaten, without tequila or any double-dog daring, on the regular in Mexico.
 In theory, if we’re digging all this virility/purity worm infusion stuff, a gusano rojo is a better worm to have in your bottle, since it feeds on the heart of the maguey (the part that’s roasted and distilled into mezcal).
 A gusano de oro, or gold gusano, just eats the leaves, so (yes, we’re saying this) that would be a less desirable worm to have to eat.